The “Do They Treat You Well?” Play

 I’ve struggled for years with people smirking at me for my love life decisions with questions like “Why did you choose him?” and “Why didn’t you just leave?”.
 I don’t know how to answer.
 There is no space for the confusion caused by the contradictory message of “You have to adjust”.
-And finally because I don’t know how to make a ‘good choice’.
+And finally, because I don’t know how to make a ‘good choice’.
 Some of us (and I say that because most people don’t even want to acknowledge or think about this) are still trying to figure out what makes human beings abusive towards others.
 Why do people ghost?
 Why do people rape?
 Why do people violate and hurt others?
-Is it lack of education?
-Is it a smalltown/metro city thing?
+Is it a lack of education?
+Is it a small town/metro city thing?
 Is it a religion, a linguistic culture, an ethnic background?
-We know and I know firsthand the answers to all those questions is NO. So how then, should I go about making a choice that works for me?
+We know and I know firsthand the answer to all those questions is NO. So how then, should I go about making a choice that works for me?

 Another thing I hear a LOT is “You’re so independent/feminist/intelligent/successful/strong, aren’t you?
 Why do you need anyone else’s support?”
 I know now that this is not a logical question.
 It’s a statement of resentment, of attack.
-All human beings need support, validation, space to not know.
+All human beings need support, validation, and space to not know.
 Independence is an assertion of one’s being, of being a person.
 It has nothing to do with knowledge, strength, maturity or any of those other things that one has to achieve.
-Agency is a fundamental human right and the silliest, most ignorant, weakest of us deserves it.
+Agency is a fundamental human right and the silliest, most ignorant, and weakest of us deserve it.

 I sound resentful and truthfully, I’ve spent three days feeling very bad about my world because of this realisation.
-At the other side of it though, is a new insight.
+On the other side of it though, is a new insight.
 I know better now, how to make good choices.
 If a person isn’t treating me well, they should not be in my life.
-Regardless of their relationship to me.
+Regardless of their relationship with me.
 Even if they have a mental illness.
 Even if they’re stressed or worried or disabled or poor.
 Even if there’s a global pandemic on.
 Anyone who offers up these justifications is arguing for the right to treat me badly, the right to abuse me.
 I deserve better than that.
 I am not required to be anybody’s therapist, healer, punching bag or emotional support animal.
 I am not required to be anyone’s knight in shining armour, superhero or saviour.
-I deserve to be treated with respect and that supercedes any other consideration, justification or excuse.
+I deserve to be treated with respect and that supersedes any other consideration, justification or excuse.